Get your digital card immediately

 Lunch is from about 12:00 to 14:30 and dinner from about 18:30 to 22:00.

-You must be at least 16 for tobacco or alcohol.
-You must be at least 18 for spirits.
+You must be at least 18 for tobacco.
+You must be at least 16 for alcohol (18 for spirits).
 Some car rental companies also have age limitations.
 There are both lower and upper limits, so be sure to check with the company first.
 You must show your credit card.

 When entering a shop or restaurant, greet the staff or waiter, thank them for their assistance, and say goodbye when leaving.
 This will greatly change their attitude when assisting you.